iroykaufman/pygame_Snake/README.md

 # pygame_Snake
-Snake game build using pygame
+Snake game using pygame

+feel free to add new features, I will be more than happy to help(iroykaufman@gmail.com)